mandiant/capa/doc/installation.md

 For development, we recommend to use [venv](https://docs.python.org/3/tutorial/venv.html).
 It allows you to create a virtual environment: a self-contained directory tree that contains a Python installation for a particular version of Python, plus a number of additional packages.
 This approach avoids conflicts between the requirements of different applications on your computer.
 It also ensures that you don't overlook to add a new requirement to `setup.up` using a library already installed on your system.

-To create an environment (in the parent directory, to avoid commiting it by accident or messing with the linters), run: `$ python3 -m venv ../capa-env`
+To create an environment (in the parent directory, to avoid committing it by accident or messing with the linters), run: `$ python3 -m venv ../capa-env`

 To activate `capa-env` in Linux or MacOS, run:
 `$ source ../capa-env/bin/activate`